-Spirit photography’s main attempt is to capture images of ghosts and other spiritual entities.
-This is especially popular in ghost hunting and has a strong history dating back to the 19th century.
+Spirit photography is an attempt to capture images of ghosts and other spiritual entities in still images.
+This is especially popular in ghost hunting and has a long history dating back to the 19th century.
 During the 1850s and 1860s, photographers were attempting special effects with their cameras called stereoscopic images and double exposures.
-Some photographers used this effect to exploit these photos for profit.
+Sadly, some photographers used this effect to exploit these photos for profit.

-	Around the 1840s, spiritualism was growing a tremendous interest.
-Spiritualists of the time, who followed Christian beliefs, realized that the soul could exist without a body.
-The thought was that these souls might be able to communicate with the living, which grew the fascination with spiritualism and spirit photography.
+Around the 1840s, spiritualism was growing at a tremendous rate.
+Spiritualists of the time who followed Christian beliefs realized that the soul could exist without a body.
+Many thought was that these souls might be able to communicate with the living.

 The first recorded spirit photographer was Sir David Brewster, who published his book in 1956 called The Stereoscope: Its History, Theory, and Construction.
 He used the double exposure technique in his photography.
 This is a technique that layers two different exposures on a single image, combining two photographs into one.
 He was eventually exposed as a fraud.